catalyst-cooperative/pudl-archiver/README.md

 `ferc1`, `epacems`, and many more; see the full list of available datasets with `pudl_archiver --list`.

-There are also five optional flags available:
+There are also many optional flags available:

 - `--sandbox`: used for testing.
 It will only interact with Zenodo's [sandbox](https://sandbox.zenodo.org/) instance.
 - `--initialize`: used for creating an archive for a new dataset that doesn't currently exist on zenodo.
-If successful, this command will automatically add the new Zenodo DOI to the `dataset_doi.yaml` file.
+If used with the `fsspec` backend, this will attempt to create a new directory at the location specified by `deposition-path` and use this directory for archiving.
 - `--all`: shortcut for archiving all datasets that we have defined archivers for.
 Overrides `--datasets`.
 - `--depositor`: select backend storage system.
 Defaults to `zenodo`, which is